Timetable and FAQs

 Both the Imperial and Sovereign Bands join together to make one large band.

 All BBSS delegates have the opportunity to perform with our in-house professional pianist, Matthew McCombie.
-Those who take the opportunity are likely to feature in Wednesday’s Solo Showcase Concert.
+Those who take the opportunity are likely to feature in Thursday’s Solo Showcase Concert.
 However, even if playing a solo in public is not for you, all are welcome to use these sessions which provide a unique opportunity to perform with an expert pianist.
 Don’t forget to bring your piano scores with you!

 What is the Solo Showcase?